fiendskull9/SpaceShooter/man/spaceshooter.6.md

 The scores are calculated as follows

-  * +5 points for enemy hits
+  * +5 points if enemy gets hit
-  * -1 point for enemy survival
+  * -1 point if enemy gets past your spaceship

 ## CONFIGURATION